manoranjan-sethi/Docker-Practice/Day-5 Docker Swarm/Readme.md

 * Node drain and container rescheduling
 * Overlay networking between nodes

-> Screenshots can be found in the project image folder (if included in your repo).
+> Screenshots can be found in the project folder

 ## 📌 Connect